-As we discussed in a detailed blog post several weeks ago, simulated at home training is not a perfect substitute for live fire training, but it sure does help and cost virtually nothing.
-Get a quality training weapon and find a place in the house to map out a few targets (I use post it notes) at 10-15 feet and run a few drills for 20 minutes.
+As we discussed in a detailed blog post, simulated at home training is not a perfect substitute for live fire training, but it sure does help and costs virtually nothing.
+Get a quality training weapon and find a place in the house to map out a few targets (I use post-it notes) at 10-15 feet and run a few drills for 20 minutes.
 No cost of ammunition, no range fee, and no transportation fee.
 You will be out the initial cost of the training weapon but it will pay for itself very quickly.

 Buy A Membership At A Gun Range

-The range fees do add up but if you are truly committed to training regularly you can save BIG dollars by paying for an annual membership at the gun club near you.
-While often its a heavy up front cost, it removes the pain of paying a fee every time you go shooting.
-In fact it acts as an incentive to go shooting as you get the satisfaction of using the membership you are paying for.
+The range fees do add up but if you are truly committed to regular practice and training you can save BIG dollars by paying for an annual membership at the gun club near you.
+While often it is a heavy upfront cost, it removes the pain of paying a fee every time you go shooting.
+In fact, it acts as an incentive to go shooting as you get the satisfaction of using the membership you are paying for.